prominenceai/deepstream-services-library/docs/api-source.md

 # Source API Reference
 Sources are the head components for all DSL [Pipelines](/docs/api-pipeline.md) and [Players](docs/api-player.md).
-Pipelines must have at least one Source and one [Sink](/docs/api-sink.md) to transition to a state of playing.
+Pipelines must have at least one Source and one [Sink](/docs/api-sink.md) to transition to a state of PLAYING.
 All Sources are derived from the "Component" class, therefore all [component methods](/docs/api-component.md) can be called with any Source.

 #### Hierarchy
 [component](/docs/api-component.md)<br>
 &emsp;╰── source

 ### Source Construction and Destruction
-Sources are created by calling one of the type-specific [constructors](#constructors).
+Sources are created by calling one of the type-specific [source constructors](#constructors).
 As with all components, Sources must be uniquely named from all other Pipeline components created.

 Sources are added to a Pipeline by calling [dsl_pipeline_component_add](api-pipeline.md#dsl_pipeline_component_add) or [dsl_pipeline_component_add_many](api-pipeline.md]#dsl_pipeline_component_add_many) and removed with [dsl_pipeline_component_remove](api-pipeline.md#dsl_pipeline_component_remove), [dsl_pipeline_component_remove_many](api-pipeline.md#dsl_pipeline_component_remove_many), or [dsl_pipeline_component_remove_all]((api-pipeline.md)#dsl_pipeline_component_remove_all).